smuellerDD/esdm/README.md

   installed or obtain the sources from the
   [Protobuf-C Github website](https://github.com/protobuf-c/protobuf-c).

+The following dependencies are required provided the respective functionality is enabled during compile time:

-* Jitter RNG: If the Jitter RNG entropy source is enabled, install the Jitter RNG library from your distribution or from the [Jitter RNG homepage](https://www.chronox.de/jent.html).
+* Jitter RNG: If the Jitter RNG entropy source is enabled as a compile time option, install the Jitter RNG library from your distribution or from the [Jitter RNG homepage](https://www.chronox.de/jent.html).

-* kcapi library: If the kernel-based jitter source shall be used, the kcapi library is required, either from your distribution or from the [libkcapi website](http://www.chronox.de/libkcapi.html).
+* kcapi library: If the kernel-based jitter source is enabled as a compile time option, the kcapi library is required, either from your distribution or from the
+  [libkcapi website](http://www.chronox.de/libkcapi.html).

-* SELinux library: If your system uses SELinux and you compile the CUSE device file support, the SELinux library is needed for proper device file labeling.
+* SELinux library: If your system uses SELinux and you compile the CUSE device file support (compile time option), the SELinux library is needed for proper device file labeling.
 In this case, use the package from your distribution.

-* FUSE 3 library: If the CUSE daemons shall be compiled, the FUSE 3 library is required either from your distribution or from the [libfuse Github website](https://github.com/libfuse/libfuse/).
+* FUSE 3 library: If the CUSE daemons shall be compiled and are enabled as a compile time option, the FUSE 3 library is required either from your distribution or from the
+  [libfuse Github website](https://github.com/libfuse/libfuse/).

-* Botan >= 3.0: If the Botan backend for cryptographic operations shall be used, get Botan either from your distribution or from the [botan Github website](https://github.com/randombit/botan).
+* Botan >= 3.0: If the Botan backend for cryptographic operations shall be used and is enabled as a compile time option, or if the Botan ESDM seed source shall be compiled when the compile time option is enabled get Botan either from your distribution or from the
+  [botan Github website](https://github.com/randombit/botan).

-* OpenSSL >= 3.0: If the OpenSSL backend for cryptographic operations shall be used, obtain OpenSSL either from your distribution or from the [OpenSSL website](https://www.openssl.org/source/).
+* OpenSSL >= 3.0: If the OpenSSL backend for cryptographic operations shall be used and is enabled as a compile time option, or if the OpenSSL ESDM seed source shall be compiled when the compile time option is enabled, obtain OpenSSL either from your distribution or from the [OpenSSL website](https://www.openssl.org/source/).

 Beyond those dependencies, only POSIX support is required.